 How and when payments will be made

-A number of new COVID-19 related payments for community pharmacy contractors have been announced in recent weeks.
-The table below provides claim details (where applicable) and other information for the agreed COVID-19 related payments.
+A number of new COVID-19 related payments for community pharmacy contractors have been announced during the pandemic.

 PSNC has created a payment timetable and deadline tracker to assist community pharmacy contractors with checking and claiming payments for services including the Pharmacy Quality Scheme (PQS), Pandemic Delivery Service, GP Community Pharmacist Consultation Service (CPCS), Discharge Medicines Service, COVID-19 vaccinations and Hepatitis C testing service.